-NOTE: In (7.1.6), run the sample in standard Tris-glycine gels.
-In (7.1.7), run the sample in the commercially available 4%-12% Bis-Tris protein gels.
+NOTE: In (6.1.6), run the sample in standard Tris-glycine gels.
+In (6.1.7), run the sample in the commercially available 4%-12% Bis-Tris protein gels.
 See also Discussion.

 6.1.6.
-Keep one sample for 10% of total immunoprecipitants to confirm EYFP-CENP-A ubiquitylation and to precisely determine the position of ubiquitinated EYFP-CENP-A as described in Protocol 5.
+Keep one sample for 10% of total immunoprecipitants to confirm EYFP-CENP-A ubiquitylation and to precisely determine the position of ubiquitinated EYFP-CENP-A as described in section 5.
 Run this sample in standard Tris-glycine gels.
-SDS-PAGE and western blot of anti-CENP-A and anti-ubiquitin were performed as in step 6.3.
+SDS-PAGE and western blot of anti-CENP-A and anti-ubiquitin were performed as (5.3).

 6.1.7.
 Keep another sample for 90% of total immunoprecipitants for mass spectrometry analysis.
-Run this sample in the commercially available 4%-12% Bis-Tris protein gels.
+Run this sample within two wells of the commercially available 4%-12% Bis-Tris protein gels.
 Perform Coomassie blue staining using Coomassie blue solution.
 Excise and cut out the gel region of 50-70 kDa.
 Use this gel region for mass spectrometry analysis.

 6.2.
 Mass spectrometry analysis using in-gel digestion.